raguay/ModalFileManager/README.md

 ## Command Line Programs Used

-There are a few non-standard command line programs I use with Modal File Manager.
+There are a few command line programs I use with Modal File Manager.
 They are:

 - [ffmpeg](https://ffmpeg.org/) for getting and using video information in the Extra Panel.
 - [fd](https://github.com/sharkdp/fd) for quick file finding.
 It's a `find` replacement written in Rust.